How to grow your eCommerce business in 2023: 10 ways to increase profitability

 They can boost visibility in search results and create buzz around an event, product, or initiative.

 One underutilized method to create a community around your business is to add a forum to your site.
 Forums help you foster lively conversations, building customer advocacy in an inviting and active way.
 They’re also a great way to capture more detailed customer feedback as you’ll be able to see your most passionate customers talk about your products and services.

 Already a Wix user?
 Wix Forum allows you to add robust forum features to your existing store through a one-click process.
 Your forum will be fully customizable, allowing you to mirror your site’s brand aesthetic, and comes mobile-friendly out of the box.

 The proliferation of eCommerce vendors including traditional retailers like Walmart, digital behemoths like Amazon, and emerging direct-to-consumer brands like Warby Parker and Allbirds, make it difficult for small retailers to stand out.

-Differentiating your brand in this crowded environment involves lots of work from a branding perspective.
+When you are learning how to start a business, you figure out that differentiating your brand in this crowded environment involves lots of work from a branding perspective.
 But building brand recognition—and loyalty—is particularly important for eCommerce businesses.

 Nearly 80 percent of consumers purchase items because of the brand name.
 Investors love a good brand too, with over 80 percent prioritizing brand recognition.

-In 2022, online store owners will need to think like brand marketers every step of the way.
+This year, online store owners will need to think like brand marketers every step of the way.
 That means building a community (see above), embracing social media, focusing on creating and delivering high-quality content, and leveraging tools like product subscriptions, using a service like the one offered by Wix, eCommerce gift cards, and different fulfillment options to foster loyalty and improve customer experience.